Consider Phlebas: Plot summary

 The Culture and the Idiran Empire are at war in a galaxy-spanning conflict.
 A Culture Mind, fleeing the destruction of its ship in an Idiran ambush, takes refuge on Schar's World.
 The Dra'Azon, godlike incorporeal beings, maintain Schar's World as a monument to the world's extinct civilisation and the dangers of nuclear proliferation, forbidding access to both the Culture and the Idirans.
 Horza, a shape-changing mercenary, is rescued from execution by the Idirans who believe the Dra'Azon guardian may let him onto the planet as in the past he was part of a small group of Changers who acted as stewards.
 They instruct him to retrieve the Mind.

 During Horza's extraction, the Idirans also capture a Special Circumstances agent, Perosteck Balveda.
 However, the Idiran starship on which he is travelling is soon attacked by a Culture vessel, and Horza is ejected.
 He is picked up by a pirate ship, the Clear Air Turbulence (CAT).
 He is forced to fight and kill one of the crew to earn a place.
 The captain, Kraiklyn, leads them on two disastrous pirate raids in which several of the crew perish.
-After the second raid Horza is taken prisoner by a cult living on an island on the orbital Vavatch.
-He escapes after poisoning the cult leader and makes his way to Evanauth, the main city of Vavatch, where he finds Kraiklyn, who is playing "Damage"—a high-stakes card game.
+After the second raid Horza is taken prisoner by a cult living on an island on the orbital Vavatch, which is scheduled to be destroyed by the Culture.
+He escapes after poisoning the cult leader and makes his way to Evanauth, the main city of Vavatch, where he finds Kraiklyn, who is playing "Damage"—a high-stakes card game played by the most notorious characters in the galaxy, usually at a location about to be destroyed.